Time and Location: Mondays and Thursdays from 11:45 - 1:25 pm in West Village G 108

 |14 Oct||No class - Columbus day|

 |4 Nov||Concurrency||Lab 7 (due 14 Nov)|

 |18 Nov||Computer System Security|

 |21 Nov||Final Quiz|

 |25 Nov||xv6 - Operating System||Lab 8: (due 02 Dec)|

 ^ - Remember all labs are due before the start of class on the dates mentioned

 This course is largely adopted from previous courses given at Northeastern by Profs.
 Gene Cooperman, Nat Tuck, Mike Shah, and Christo Wilson.
-Some parts are from similar course taught at ETH Zurich by Profs.
-Srdjan Capkun, Onur Mutlu, Markus Pueschel, and Frank Gurkaynak.
+Some parts are from similar course taught at ETH Zurich and UW Madison by Profs.
+Srdjan Capkun, Onur Mutlu, Markus Pueschel, Frank Gurkaynak, and Remzi Arpaci-Dusseau.